What is a bareboat yacht charter?

-Bareboat sailing in Croatia is an excellent choice for experienced sailors, but as well for beginners.
+Bareboat yacht charter in Croatia is an excellent choice for experienced sailors, as well as for beginners.
 The nearest islands’ distance is about an hour to an hour and a half of sailing, which does not require long and extensive preparation.
-Sailing in Croatia is considered safe as, in the bad weather, you can always berth in a safe harbor on time.
-Of course, with continuous keep track of the weather.
+Sailing in Croatia is considered to be safe.
+In case of bad weather, you can always berth in a safe harbour on time.
+Of course, with continuous follow of the weather.

 Weather conditions for sailing vary by season.
 Spring and autumn are characterized mainly by north and south winds, while in the summer, the most frequent are western and southwestern winds.
-In the low season, April, May, October, prices are much lower, and much fewer boats.
+In the low season, April, May, and October, prices are much lower, and fewer boats on the sea.

 The skipper must possess sailing and navigational experience adequate to the boat size and tonnage to charter a bareboat sailing yacht, catamaran, or motorboat in Croatia.
 Besides experience, it is necessary to have a skipper qualification/license.

-In addition to skipper qualification, the VHF licence is required.
-The VHF licence can have as well one of the crew members.
-To check if your licence is adequate for a bareboat yacht charter in Croatia, please send us the licence scan by email or check the Recognized certificates for operating boats and yachts.
+In addition to skipper qualification, the VHF license is required.
+The VHF license can have as well one of the crew members.
+To check if your license is adequate for a bareboat yacht charter in Croatia, please send us the license scan by email or check the Recognized certificates for operating boats and yachts.

 Croatia has one of the biggest charter fleets in the world.
-More than 4000 different types of boats and yachts are available for rental.
-For bareboat monohull rental in Croatia, sailboats up to 65` and catamarans up to 52` are available.
+More than 3000 different types of sailboats, motorboats, catamarans, and yachts are available for rental.